 - Getting in and out of the bath, or up from the toilet

-- Getting up out of an easy chair
+- Getting up out of a chair

 - Carrying things between rooms